yrom1/ty/README.md

 >>>
 ```

-`ry` acts like `python3`, passing arguments as expected.
+`ry` acts like `py`, passing arguments as expected.

 # Setup

 `ry` depends on [py](https://github.com/brettcannon/python-launcher) to find the newest python version to use, install `py` first.

-Then for Ubuntu 20.04 LTS:
+Then, for Ubuntu 20.04 LTS:

 ```bash
 chmod +x setup